 Born in Hobart, Tasmania

-Mark has travelled extensively throughout Asia and Europe, the United States, Canada and Africa, as well as all States and Territories of Australia.
-He’s a Gallery enthusiast and attends as many Art Galleries and Museums as he can.
-Mark’s also a keen investor of Art, particularly Aboriginal and Modern Art.
+Mark has travelled extensively throughout Asia and Europe, the United States, Canada and Africa, as well as all States & Territories of Australia.
+He’s a Gallery enthusiast and attends as many Art Galleries and Museums as he can and is also a keen investor of Art, particularly Aboriginal and Modern Art.

-In 2014, Mark painted a portrait of good friend, Hugh Jackman in New York, for the Archibald prize.
-In 2018, he painted a portrait of family friend, Alice Williams – acknowledging her selection in the Australian Women’s Water Polo Team.
-Last year, Mark painted a portrait of prominent Queensland Surgeon, Assoc.
-Professor Dr Richard Williams, for the Archibald Prize.
+In 2014, Mark painted a portrait of good friend, Hugh Jackman, for the Archibald prize.
+In 2018, he painted a portrait of Alice Williams – acknowledging her selection in the Australian Women’s Water Polo Team.
+2 years ago, Mark painted a portrait of prominent Queensland Surgeon, Assoc Professor Dr Richard Williams, for the Archibald Prize.
 He also painted “Bushfire Landscape” for the Wynne Prize (this piece will be available for sale at his new exhibition).
-Earlier this year, Mark entered the Archibald again, painting a self-portrait (in abstract form).
+In 2021, Mark entered the Archibald again, painting a self-portrait (in abstract form).

-After 30 years in corporate life, Mark returned to his painting and drawing, creating pieces from his newly built Art Studio.
-His 2019 solo Exhibition, “Wanderlust” (Percolator Gallery in Paddington, Brisbane), was well attended and extremely successful.
-Many pieces were purchased prior to the Opening night by generous interstate collectors and friends.
-The ‘Wanderlust’ artworks were produced sporadically, over a 9 year period and were inspired by Mark’s passion for travelling and his appreciation of colour, movement
+After 30 years in corporate life, Mark returned full-time to his painting and drawing, creating pieces from his Brisbane Art Studio.
+His 2019 solo Exhibition, “Wanderlust” (Percolator Gallery, Paddington, Brisbane), was extremely successful with several paintings purchased prior to the Opening night by generous interstate collectors and friends.
+The ‘Wanderlust’ collection of artworks were produced over a 9 year period and were inspired by Mark’s passion for travelling and his appreciation of colour, movement and design.

-A number of commissioned artworks followed the 2019 exhibition, and further sales (mostly from the website www.markandrews.co), continue to encourage more art.
-Thanks partly to lockdowns and travel restrictions, Mark was able to concentrate the majority of this time, creating new paintings and drawings – and a collection of these have been selected for this upcoming exhibition.
-In May 2021, Mark opens the “Expressive Therapy” Exhibition, at the Petrie Terrace Gallery (Royal Queensland Art Society), in Brisbane.
+A number of commissioned artworks followed the 2019 exhibition, and further sales (mostly from his website www.markandrews.co), continue to encourage more art.
+Thanks partly to the recent lockdowns and travel restrictions, Mark was able to concentrate the majority of this time, creating new paintings and drawings – and a collection of these were selected for his largest exhibition to date – held in May 2021, “Expressive Therapy”, at the Petrie Terrace Gallery (Royal Queensland Art Society), in Brisbane.

 Mark’s works are represented in corporate and private collections throughout Australia, the UK, USA, Japan and Indonesia.